ejmalzone/team-united-airlines-airport-operations/airportops_frontend/README.md

         3. Apple does not allow for the installation of an application in the way that android does with .apk files.
     3. Web
         1. Flutter Web is still in Beta, and due to this, Flutter web apps perform somewhat poorly when hosted.
 With this being the case, web hosting is still possible, but running the app locally will perform far better.
-        2. If running locally, flutter must be installed from <https://docs.flutter.dev/get-started/install>
-        3. To run locally:
+        2. To run locally:
             1. Run the provided file, web_app.bat
             2. If prompted, press the number corresponding to the desired browser
-        4. If desired, the web application may be hosted through github pages, AWS S3 buckets, or another comparable host, but the application must run via an HTTPS page for the camera functionalities to work.
+        3. If desired, the web application may be hosted through github pages, AWS S3 buckets, or another comparable host, but the application must run via an HTTPS page for the camera functionalities to work.
 As a result, the API must be hosted via an HTTPS endpoint, and all of the requests from within the application must also be converted to be HTTPS requests.
             1. For setting up an EC2 instance using SSL/TLS, consult the following tutorial:
                 1.  <https://docs.aws.amazon.com/cloudhsm/latest/userguide/third-offload-linux-openssl.html>
     4. Windows: